 Musculoskeletal disorders – especially osteoarthritis.

-Change dietary habits to reduce sugar intake and increase the consumption of fibre and vitamins.
-Loose weight by eating sensibly and increase the amount of physical exercises undertaken, including walking for at least 30 minutes.
+A change in dietary habits helps with a reduction of sugar intake and increase in the consumption of fibre and vitamins.
+Weight loss by eating sensibly combined with physical exercise is highly recommended.
+A good way to start is walking and regular 30 minute exercise if recommended.
 Speak to your doctor if you experience either tingling, numbness or burning sensation in your feet; or leg pain when you walk.
-See a podiatrist if you experience chronic foot pain like arch or heel soreness.
+See a podiatrist if you experience chronic foot pain such as arch or heel soreness.